-Each of these villages has its own specific features, making them almost unique and even peculiar.
-Some of the strangest villages are listed below.
+Each of these Iranian villages has its own specific features, making them almost unique and even peculiar.
+Some of the strangest ones are listed below.

 The village is located in the vicinity of the town of Sarbisheh in South Khorasan province, eastern Iran.
 Locals used to be generally short, barely growing taller than 140 centimetres.
 So, the village has been known as the “Land of Lilliputian.”
 Of course, villagers’ height has rather increased over the past years.